geshan/geshan.github.com/posts/2020-09-20-take-home-coding-challenges-outshine-competition.md

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/take-home-coding-challenges/02take-home-coding-challenge-pull-requests.jpg" title="Take-home coding challenges pull request example" alt="Take-home coding challenges pull requests example">

-Keep your pull requests small.
-Work as if you are working in a team and review your own PRs.
+Keep your [pull request](/blog/2019/12/how-to-get-your-pull-request-pr-merged-quickly/) small.
+Work as if you are working in a team and review your own pull requests.
 Step by step PRs and logical commits will help you outdo your competition.
 This tells the evaluators a clear story of how you reached the solution.

 ### Write automated tests